rashaNAlaswad/demo-API/README.md

 # Flutter dealing with API

 ## Overview
-This project is a demo API that allows users to sign in, sign up, and manage their profiles.
-The API uses the famous request API (GET, PUT, PATCH, and DELETE) to perform CRUD (Create, Read, Update, and Delete) operations.
+The Demo API app allows users to sign in, sign up, and manage their profiles.
+This project uses the famous request API (GET, PUT, PATCH, and DELETE) to perform CRUD (Create, Read, Update, and Delete) operations.

 ## Features
 - **Sign In**: Users can sign in with their email and password.